renesas-rz/rzv_ai_sdk/Q05_suspicious_activity/readme.md

 It has 2 modes of running.

-3. Using Video as input
+1. Using Video as input
-4. Using Camera as Input
+2. Using MIPI Camera as Input

 #### Demo: